 “Either those engaged in the manufacturing sector and got those incentives are not exporting as they promised.
 They could be focusing in the local market.
 Or even if they are exporting they are maybe engaged in under-invoicing and contraband border trading, which reduce the amount of foreign currency coming to Ethiopia.
 Or the companies didn’t go operational at all, which means some were fake established only targeting the incentives.
 In my opinion, the reasons could be the sum of all these and other factors,” he says.

 Last Ethiopian calendar which is concluded July 7, 2018, Ethiopia’s government plan was to generate $5.23 billion.
 Meanwhile the country exported only $2.84 billion worth products.
 Out of the annual planned earnings, the country’s aim was to generate $998 million from manufactured goods export.

 But the achievement for the year (2017/18) was only secured $458.65 million (45%).
-Some of the major export earing manufactured goods of the country includes, textiles, shoes and leather products, medicines,
+Some of the major export manufactured goods of Ethiopia includes, textiles, shoes and leather products and medicines.

 Investors engaged or plan to be engaged in the manufacturing sector in Ethiopia have been enjoying incentives from the government.
 Those incentives include tax free machineries and related capital goods import as well as exemption from export tax when they began producing locally and export.
 Among others, they have also been enjoying 70% now increased to 85% banks loan from state banks without collateral.